Capitol Peak climber dies after falling off Knife's Edge

-A hiker died Sunday morning after falling off Pagoda Mountain's Knife Edge, which is a very narrow portion of the mountain, deputies say.
+A hiker died Sunday morning after falling off Capitol Peak's Knife Edge, which is a very narrow portion of the mountain, deputies say.

 The hiker was with a group of others who reportedly saw their friend fall down the ledge's east side.